2017 Surly Ogre Review: ETs, Molokos, 27.5+, and a braze-on fiesta…

 First things first.
 Let’s talk wheels.
 Being a fan of the Plus size wheel format, I was delighted to see that thanks to a new yoke, the 2017 Ogre now accommodate 27.5+ tires, the wheel size that’s fast becoming the de facto norm.
 Clearances are on the generous side too.
 During my test riding, I ran both chunky, 3in WTB Trail Bosses and the slightly narrower Ranger Tough – a great touring option, incidentally – with plenty of room for mud clearance or a buckled wheel.

 There are, however, a couple of caveats.
-For one, you’ll need to run a single chainring or an offset double, like Surly’s OD crankset, to enable sufficient clearances between the chain and tire.
+For one, you’ll need to run a single chainring with a Boost crankset or (ideally) an offset double – like Surly’s OD crankset pictured here – to enable sufficient clearances between the chain and tire.
+The latter is definitely optimal, while a 1x crankset could still result in some chain rub in the last cog of the cassette.
 Specced with a standard 29 inch wheelset, the 2017 complete Ogre comes with a standard 48x36x26 Shimano LX triple, so it’s an after-market change you’ll have to make.

 Given its horizontal dropouts and the lack of an eccentric bottom bracket, running 27.5+ wheels will also lower the bottom bracket height, due to their smaller outside diameter.
 Although the BB drop is the same on both new and old Ogres (68mm), running a 27.5+ tire will decrease its height by at least 10mm, depending on the tire you’re running – putting it at around 295-300mm mark.
 Although this sounds significant, the reality was that given my uses for the bike — relatively mellow desert singletrack, dirt road touring, and commuting — pedal strike didn’t prove to be the issue I was expecting.
 Only on the occasions when I hit rockier trails did I notice the difference.
 In hindsight, I’d recommend speccing 170mm cranks to make up for some of the shortfall, especially if you’re headed for chunkier terrain and ride with flat pedals.